You may ask yourself, “Is getting over addiction with nutrition possible?”

 - Damage your gut so that it can’t absorb the nutrients in food properly.

 The food we eat influences our brain functionality; the nutrients in food help produce and balance chemicals in the brain that control your mood, memory, and physical activity.
-In addition to treatment, a proper diet will help with anxiety, irritability, nervousness, stress, memory retention, food cravings, and sleep cycle.
+In addition to treatment, using food as medicine will help with anxiety, irritability, nervousness, stress, memory retention, food cravings, and sleep cycle.

 What and how to eat during recovery